Hospital of St John Baptist without the Barrs: 20th century

 In 1929 the resident's rooms were rearranged to overlook a central quadrangle.
 The rooms were also upgraded with new gas heating and sanitation facilities.
 In 1958 the Masters House was renovated with the top floor converted into flats.
 In 1966/67 the south and western sides of the quadrangle were constructed by Louis de Soissons Architects with a house for the warden and a two-storey building with four two bedroomed flats.
 It was in the 1960s when married couples were allowed to take residence in the hospital.
-In 1984 the stained glass in the east window of the chapel was replaced by a magnificent interpretation of 'Christ in Majesty' by John Piper.
+In 1984 the stained glass in the east window of the chapel was replaced by a magnificent interpretation of 'Christ enthroned in Majesty' designed by John Piper and manufactured by Patrick Reyntiens.
+It was the last major commission of their 30-year partnership.
+The five-light window depicts Christ robed in royal purple, at the centre of a blue mandorla.
+Open armed, he welcomes two heralding angels that flank him to either side, both depicted in green.
+Behind Christ, set off to the left, is a Mercian Cross.
+The green foliate border has representations of the symbols of the four Evangelists, one in each corner.

 21st century

 In 2001 the original 1495 east wing was extended with external staircases attached to the quadrangle side.
 The accommodation was also renovated to modern 21st century standards.
 A sculpture of ‘Noah and the Dove’ designed by Simon Manby was commissioned by the trustees in 2006 and stands in the quadrangle.